pvh513/vectorhash/README.md

 The vh128sum executable can handle multiple file names in a single invocation (as long as you do not exceed the maximum command-line length of the shell).
-Creating or checking hashes this way will be much faster than invoking vh128sum separately for each individual file.
+Creating or checking checksum<s this way will be much faster than invoking vh128sum separately for each individual file.
 So this practise is strongly recommended.

 The code will automatically detect if supported SIMD instructions are available and use the highest set available.
 If you include the \--verbose flag, the code